AlexArutiunian/Matrix/README.md

 ### On Linux:

-by script from the repo
+with script from the repo
 ```bash
 bash build.sh
 ```